Let Me Be the One (Exposé song)

-Let Me Be the One is a single by Exposé, released on May 15, 1987.
+Let Me Be the One is a single by Exposé, released in 1987.
 It was written and produced by Lewis Martineé and appears on their debut album, Exposure.
 The lead vocals on the song were performed by Gioia Bruno.

 Reception

-Released as a single in August 1987, "Let Me Be the One" became the group's third consecutive top-ten single on the Billboard Hot 100 chart in October of that year, when it peaked at No. 7.
+Released as a single in 1987, "Let Me Be the One" became the group's third consecutive top-ten single on the Billboard Hot 100 chart in October of that year, when it peaked at No. 7.
 The song also reached No. 2 on the Billboard Hot Dance Club Play chart.
 In the United Kingdom, the song reached No. 76 on the British pop chart.